-The factsheet examines the relationship between costing and benchmarking and learning and development, looking at the value of learning and development; the challenges of measuring informal learning; and the reasons for costing and benchmarking learning and training, including the specific objectives involved.
-It provides guidance on how to cost learning and development activities (whether provided externally or internally), focusing especially on the latter, which involves development and delivery costs.
-The factsheet looks at informal learning interventions and the costs of learners’ time, providing information on how to benchmark learning and development activities and concluding with a brief discussion on the strengths and weaknesses of benchmarking.
+This factsheet examines the relationship between costing and benchmarking and learning and development, looking at the reasons for costing and benchmarking learning and training and the challenges of measuring learning.
+It provides guidance on how to cost learning and development activities.
+It gives information on how to benchmark those activities and concludes with a brief look at the strengths and weaknesses of benchmarking.

 What are costing and benchmarking in relation to learning and development?

 Costing learning and development (L&D) is based on calculating direct financial costs incurred (for example, content production and external deliverers), sometimes together with assessing or estimating indirect costs involved (such as management time spent on coaching or employee time participating in L&D events).

 Benchmarking L&D involves comparisons and rankings of various measures, or metrics, associated with learning and training provision - typically including the financial costs incurred but also other aspects that may be measured (such as the benefits/outputs gained as a result of learning interventions).